The US-UK Scientific Forum on Research Access to DataDate: September 12-September 13, 2023 Location: Online

-Join the International Science Reserve as our Executive Director, Dr. Mila Rosenthal, participates in a panel on:
+Watch the International Science Reserve’s Executive Director, Dr. Mila Rosenthal, participate in a panel on:

 Openness and Data Availability in Academic Research: Tensions and Possibilities

-This session will draw from previous discussions to address cross-cutting themes related to data access for scientific research.
+This session drew from previous discussions to address cross-cutting themes related to data access for scientific research.
 Barriers to open data availability include tensions between open science and security/privacy, data subject intentions and repurposing of personal data, as well as cultural and practical disinclinations amongst academic researchers.